jeeten/dasarrathi-tech-insights/README.md

 ## 🔥 About This Repository

-Welcome to **dasarrathi-tech-insights** – a hub where I share my deep technical expertise, industry insights, and thought leadership in cloud-native architectures, data engineering, IAM, AI/ML, and software development.
+Welcome to **dasarrathi-tech-insights** – a hub where I share my deep technical expertise, industry insights, and thought leadership in cloud-native architectures, data engineering, IAM, AI/ML, Generative AI (Gen AI), Python, and microservices.

 This repository serves as a structured collection of:
 ✔ **LinkedIn posts** – Technical insights, problem-solving approaches, and architectural patterns.
-✔ **Technical articles** – Deep dives into cloud computing, security best practices, data pipelines, Kubernetes, and more.
+✔ **Technical articles** – Deep dives into cloud computing, security best practices, data pipelines, Kubernetes, AI/ML, and more.
 ✔ **Guidance for tech seekers** – Career strategies, job preparation resources, and mentorship content for aspiring architects and engineers.
 ✔ **Hands-on implementation guides** – Code snippets, case studies, and practical solutions for real-world challenges.